jrtonin/jrtonin/README.md

 ## Hello, :raising_hand_man:

-I'm **Tonin** and it's soo nice to see you here! \
-I realy apreciated if codes and works published here helped you. \
+I'm **Tonin** and it's soo nice to see you here! <br /> I realy apreciated if codes and works published here helped you.

 ---
-:man_student: I'm doctorate in Economics from Federal University of Paraná \
+:man_student: I'm doctorate in Economics from Federal University of Paraná
-:briefcase: Actually working with data science and economics projets at Parana Projetas and State Governament of Parana.\
+:briefcase: Actually working with data science and economics projets at Parana Projetas and State Governament of Parana.
-:studio_microphone: Also, I'm Radio Personality at CBN Maringá News \
+:studio_microphone: Also, I'm Radio Personality at CBN Maringá News

 ---